CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 #### The Windlord Found Me

 –=– Can be used to recover a Wizard discarded with Sacrifice of Form. –=–

+–=– You can play your Wizard at the Haven when you store this card even if Saw Further and Deeper is in play. –=–

 #### Wizard's Laughter